anniewang945/65830-final-project/README.md

-# 6.5830 Final Project: Leveraging GPT-4 for Enhanced SQL Query Generation using Natural Language Prompts
+# 6.5830 Final Project: Leveraging GPT-4 for Enhanced SQL Query Generation Using Natural Language Prompts

 This repository contains the pipeline code and data to run our experiments as described in our accompanying paper.
 We utilize 3 base contexts and their permutations:
 - Example Rows